MooersLab/diary2023inLaTeX/README.md

 For example, I start the day by opening Emacs, logging into 750words, and clicking on the GhostText icon to open the connection to Emacs.
 In Emacs in the `Write your words` buffer, I enter `start' and hit `TAB` or `C-o`.
-This action inserts the following boilerplate from the `start` snippet file, which is available above and from this [repo]():
+This action inserts the following boilerplate from the `start` snippet file, which is available above.
+I have [configured](https://github.com/MooersLab/latex-emacs) the Emacs package atomic-chrome to open `Write your words` in the latex-mode so that I can have access to my latex-mode snippets, which are available [here](https://github.com/MooersLab/snippet-latex-mode).

 ```latex
 \subsection{Last night}